roo7gb/FastForecast/Setup-Usage_Instructions.md

 #### Admin Panel

 Utilizing the server-side exclusive features requires an account registered in the admin panel.
 You can create an admin account by going to the Exec page of the backend container and running a command.
+The admin panel is hosted at localhost:8000/admin/.

 ![Docker Desktop App Container](https://i.imgur.com/ERafAZp.png)